 Dr. Sarah Hobson, founder and President of Community Allies, LLC. received her Ph.D. in Reading, Writing, and Literacy from the Graduate School of Education at the University of Pennsylvania.
 She served as an Assistant Professor in Adolescence English Education at The State University of New York at Cortland where she taught courses in language acquisition, grammar, the teaching of writing, and digital literacies.
 She most recently taught literacy assessment at the University of Missouri St. Louis.

 She began her career in 1998 as a classroom teacher of high school French, English, and Humanities.
 In 2003, she completed her Masters in English from the Bread Loaf School of English at Middlebury College.
 From 2003-2006, she returned to St. Louis, MO, her hometown, to pursue a range of professional development opportunities with the St. Louis Gateway Writing Project, the Literacy for Social Justice Teacher Research Group, and Springboard for Learning.

 In 2012, Dr. Hobson completed her doctorate.
 Her dissertation focused on the need for providing compelling educational experiences for adolescents in their development of cultural literacy and life long civic skills.
 In particular, she supported the use of student-generated ethnodramas and video productions.
 Dr. Hobson founded Community Allies, LLC. to carry on this work and to continue research documenting its success.

 While completing her doctorate, she designed and implemented a number of in-school, content-specific elective classes utilizing drama, playwriting, and ethnodrama.
 She has expanded her implementation and research with a 2016 after-school program in St. Louis, introducing junior and senior high school students to ethnodramatic film making.
-Her most recent 2017 program was with middle and high school students at the Youth & Family Center in North St. Louis.
+Her 2017 program was with middle and high school students at the Youth & Family Center in North St. Louis.
 Students created a research-based play that focused on the arrival of the National Geospatial Agency to their communities.
 In 2017-2018, Grand Center Arts Academy ethnodrama students presented their research into housing inequalities at the Fair Housing Conference.